A Five-Day Retreat with Elisabeth Rochat de la Vallée, Z’ev Rosenberg, and Sabine Wilms

 For more information on Elisabeth’s publications, see the Monkey Press website.

-Z’ev Rosenberg, L. Ac., is one of the first generation of practitioners of traditional Chinese medicine in America.
-Before opening his practice in acupuncture and herbal medicine in 1983, he was a shiatsu therapist and macrobiotic counselor since 1975 in Denver, Colorado and Santa Fe, New Mexico.
+Z’ev is one of the first practitioners of traditional Chinese medicine in America.
+Before opening his practice in acupuncture and herbal medicine in San Diego in 1983, he was a shiatsu therapist and macrobiotic counselor in Denver (CO) and Santa Fe (NM).
 Z’ev is chair emeritus at Pacific College of Oriental Medicine, where he taught for 23 years.

 Elisabeth Rochat de la Vallée

-Elisabeth has been exploring the ancient Chinese philosophical and medical classics for more than forty years, both in her native France and in study groups all over the world.
-We are so fortunate to have her join us in the US!
-She has published more than a dozen books on classical Chinese medicine through Monkey Press, some of them with her mentor Father Claude Larre.
+Elisabeth has been exploring the ancient Chinese philosophical and medical classics for more than forty years.
+We are so fortunate to have her come all the way from France to join us in the US!
+She has published more than a dozen books on classical Chinese medicine through Monkey Press, lectures all over the world and gives webinars.

 Morning and afternoon explorative lectures and discussions on the Sù Wèn